 9. Group wedding photos don’t have to be static

 For the most part, your group wedding photos will be arranged in a line or group where everyone can be seen.
 However, you don’t have to have all your photos done this way.
 While your granny might not be up for doing anything too unusual, you can do something a little different with a wedding party photo.
 I always take a guide from my couples about doing group wedding photos that are a little less static.
 Not everyone wants to do that (which is totally fine), but if you do you can add some movement (walking, jumping, holding a pose, it’s up to you), or do something a little out of the norm with where you have the photo taken or how you set it up (use chairs, use a part of the venue that is particularly striking).
 Have fun, a brilliant group photo doesn’t always need everyone looking to camera.
 Sometimes the loveliest ones are when the people in the photo are interacting.

 Hope this gives some ideas and top tips for making the most of your group wedding photos.
 Most couples will never have organised such a large event, so feeling a bit lost when it comes to planning your photos is understandable.
 If you want more guidance or help I’m always happy to share, just ask!
-You can find more top tips by checking out my WEDDING PLANNING GUIDE page.
+You can find more top tips by checking out my tips on planning your wedding page.
 You may particularly enjoy my post on how to get the best out of your wedding reception photos and my popular post on how to make your wedding as unique as you are.

 Thanks for popping by,